Simon Dominic

-Jung Ki-suck (Korean: 정기석; born 9 March 1984), better known by his stage name Simon Dominic (Korean: 사이먼 도미닉), is a South Korean hip hop recording artist.
+Jung Ki-suck (Korean: 정기석; born 9 March 1984), better known by his stage name Simon Dominic (Korean: 사이먼 도미닉), is a South Korean rapper.
 He debuted in 2009 as a member of the hip-hop duo Supreme Team, which disbanded in 2013.
 As a solo artist, he has released two studio albums: Simon Dominic Presents: SNL League Begins (2011) and Darkroom (2018), and two extended plays: Won & Only (2015) and No Open Flames (2019).

 In addition to rapping, Simon Dominic was the co-CEO of hip hop record label AOMG from 2014 to 2018.
 He was also a cast member on South Korean variety shows, including Show Me the Money 5 (2016) and I Live Alone (2018).

 Career

 Simon Dominic began rapping in the underground Korean hip hop scene in the early 2000s, using the stage name K-OUTA.
 He later changed his stage name, which is a combination of "Simon," Wesley Snipes' character in the movie Demolition Man, and "Dominic," his baptismal name.

 He and rapper E Sens formed the hip hop duo Supreme Team in 2009.
 The group broke into the South Korean mainstream and won several major awards during their career, including Best New Male Group at the 2009 Mnet Asian Music Awards, and the Hip Hop Award at the 2010 Golden Disc Awards.

 In 2011, Simon Dominic released his first solo album, Simon Dominic Presents: SNL League Begins.
 The album peaked at #2 on the Gaon Album Chart.

 In 2013, Supreme Team disbanded, and Simon Dominic left his label, Amoeba Culture.
 The following year, he became co-CEO of hip hop artist Jay Park's new record label AOMG.

 Simon Dominic released his first extended play, Won & Only, in 2015.
 The album's first single, "Simon Dominic," achieved an "all-kill," meaning that it reached #1 on all of South Korea's major real-time music charts.
 The single peaked at #2 on the weekly Gaon Digital Chart.

 In 2016, he appeared on the rap competition TV show Show Me the Money 5 as a judge and producer alongside fellow AOMG artist Gray.
 Their team member, rapper Bewhy, was the show's winner.

 In 2018, Simon Dominic released his second full-length album, Darkroom.
 Soon after, he resigned as co-CEO of AOMG, but remained signed to the label as a rapper.

+In August 2024, AOMG announced that his exclusive contract ended on July 29, 2024.